lislon/env-hopper/README.md

 # EnvHopper

-Env Hopper is an open-source web application designed to simplify navigation between staging environments and applications within your company.
+Env Hopper is web application to navigate between different environments (stagings) in organizations.

+to simplify navigation between staging environments and applications within your company.

 No more manual URL typing or multiple tabs.
 Just select your environment, specify the application, and jump with ease.